Christian M. 8 min read

 UK waste export regulations

-Waste exports must be classified correctly and adhere to specific controls that depend on the waste type, intended treatment, and destination.
+• Waste exports must be correctly classified and comply with specific controls based on the type of waste, its intended treatment, and its destination.

-Additionally, waste can only be exported for recovery and/or recycling, and none can be landfilled or dumped.
+• Waste can only be exported for recovery or recycling purposes, and none may be landfilled or dumped.
 In other words, it must be exported as a commodity.

 What types of waste does the UK export?